-See how I updated an ugly, brown, old curtain rod to match our white and bright farmhouse style girl’s nursery complete with new rose knobs!
+See how I did an ugly, brown, old curtain rod update to match our white and bright farmhouse-style girl’s nursery complete with new rose knobs!

 It seems like ages since we finished up our farmhouse girl’s nursery I’ve been very very very very slowly sharing all the DIYs we did for the room.
 I mean, the list IS pretty lengthy 🙂

 As the only room in our house that is ever remotely clean, I end up spending a lot of time rocking little Evie in it.
 I love this room just as much now as I did when we finished it!

 I was rocking her the other day and realized I hadn’t shared the easiest DIY project we did for the room: updating an old curtain rod!
 And, I’m not exactly sure why I haven’t posted this yet.
 It’s honestly SO easy.

 Side note, are you often in sticker shock when you go to buy a new curtain rod?
 For a stick with two circles on the end, I can’t imagine how they can justify the charge.
 But, I guess we all need curtain rods, right?

 When I was looking for a new curtain rod for her nursery, I was experiencing said sticker shock.
 I just couldn’t spend that much money on a stick with two circles 😉

 But, for some reason, my husband had hoarded every single curtain rod we have ever owned, all the way back to his apartment in college (can’t imagine what’s on those ones).
 I decided to give one of those a mini makeover for her room!